booleanapp/docs/index.md

 ## What is Boolean?

 Boolean is a service for sending single question surveys.
-The surveys are sent by email.
-The survey question has two predetermined answers - one positive and one negative.
-Recipients can respond by clicking on one of the answers from within their inbox.
+The survey format consists of one question and two predetermined answers.
+Surveys are sent by email.
+Recipients can respond by clicking one of the answers from within their inbox.

 ## How is it useful?